 Assemblies will be held on a quarterly basis to reward students for their academic achievement, good behavior, or any other reason.
 These assemblies will encourage your daughter to show her best performance and behavior at school.
-All students will receive two certificates (one in English and one in Arabic) throughout the year.
-The certificates will be displayed on a bulletin board in the ECE corridor.
+All students will receive a certificate throughout the year.
+The certificates will be displayed on a bulletin board in the ECE corridor, teacher's classroom, etc.